kermitt2/delft/doc/grobid.md

                         default one.
   --max-sequence-length MAX_SEQUENCE_LENGTH
                         max-sequence-length parameter to be used.
+  --text-features-indices TEXT_FEATURES_INDICES
+                        Columns of the training file the text of a token is taken from, the token being column 0.
+For the models that label lines, 0,1 reads the first two tokens of a line rather than the first one.
   --batch-size BATCH_SIZE
                         batch-size parameter to be used.
   --patience PATIENCE   patience, number of extra epochs to perform after the